ibm-js/deliteful/docs/LinearLayout.md

 | Percentage Size                       | style="width: 30%"   |
 | Fill Available Space                  | class="fill"         |

-These constraints can be mixed together in the same container.
+These constraints can be mixed together for children of the same container.

 Note: When using a vertical (respectively horizontal) LinearLayout, do NOT specify height:100% (respectively width:100%) on children that have the `fill` class.

 ![LinearLayout example](images/LinearLayout.png)